shmulik-willinger/behavioral_cloning/writeup.md

 **Parameters tuning**

 To add the left and right images for each epoch I needed to configure the 'correction factor' parameter to set their steering value.
-I started with the default 0.2 and made some  experimentation to changes it till I noticed an improvment in the driving simulator.
+I started with the default 0.2 and made some experiments to changes it till I noticed an improvment in the driving simulator.

 The model used an adam optimizer, so the learning rate was not tuned manually.